 Office Revenue: Office revenue includes rental revenue, expense reimbursements and lease termination income from office properties.
-Office revenue decreased by 36.2% for the year ended December 31, 2020 compared to the year ended December 31, 2019.
-The decrease is primarily due to the 2019 Asset Sales, and lower revenues at an office property in Beverly Hills, California due to a decrease in occupancy as compared to the prior year.
+Office revenue decreased by 3.9% for the year ended December 31, 2021 compared to the year ended December 31, 2020.
+The decrease is primarily due to lower revenues at an office property in Beverly Hills, California, an office property in Los Angeles, California and an office property in Oakland, California, all due to decreases in occupancy as compared to the prior year, partially offset by an increase in revenues at an office property in Austin, Texas due to an increase in occupancy and an increase in revenues related to another office property in Austin, Texas that was purchased in November 2020.

-Hotel Revenue: Hotel revenue decreased by 65.6% for the year ended December 31, 2020 compared to the year ended December 31, 2019.
-The decrease is primarily due to decreases in occupancy, ADR, and food, beverage, and other sundry services during the period from March 2020 through December 2020 as compared to the same period in the prior year as a result of COVID-19.
+Hotel Revenue: Hotel revenue increased by 34.1% for the year ended December 31, 2021 compared to the year ended December 31, 2020.
+The increase is due to increases in occupancy, ADR, and food, beverage, and other sundry services during 2021 as compared to the prior year primarily as a result of easing travel restrictions related to COVID-19 (see "-COVID-19" above).